Nikhilesh190919/asked-chatbot/DEPLOYMENT.md

 # AWS App Runner Deployment Guide

-This guide will help you deploy your AskEd React app to AWS App Runner.
+This guide will help you deploy your Ecoroute AI React app to AWS App Runner.

 ## Prerequisites